-Kurt Fosso received his Ph.D. in English, with an emphasis in critical theory, from the University of California, Irvine.
-He joined LC’s Department of English in 1995, where he teaches courses on British Romantic literature, classical studies, and literary theory.
-His scholarly work focuses upon British Romantic writers, particularly William Wordsworth, whose poetry he explores for its social meaning in Buried Communities: Wordsworth and the Bonds of Mourning (SUNY Press).
-Currently, he is writing on the representation of animals and human animality in Romantic-era literature and painting.
-His essay “‘Feet of Beasts’: Tracking the Animal in Blake,” appears in the journal European Romantic Review.
+Kurt Fosso received his PhD in English, with an emphasis in critical theory, from the University of California, Irvine.
+He joined LC’s Department of English in 1995, and teaches courses on British Romantic literature, classical studies, animal rights, and literary theory.
+His scholarship focuses upon such Romantic-era writers as William Blake and William Wordsworth, whose works he has examined for their depictions of animals and animal being—and also, in the case of Wordsworth, for his poems’ social meaning.
+Fosso’s most recent publication explores “Oedipus and the Stars.”

 PhD University of California, Irvine